grbeno/grbeno.github.io/pages/dj_async_chat.md

 The chat has a memory layer as well, allowing the user to have longer consistent conversations with the chatbot.

-The main tools of the application are [`channels`](https://channels.readthedocs.io/en/stable/index.html) in Django and `WebSocket` in React, which are the key components for implementing asynchronous messaging patterns.
+The main tools of the application are [`channels`](https://channels.readthedocs.io/en/stable/index.html) in Django and a client-side `WebSocket` listener in React, which are the key components for implementing asynchronous messaging patterns.

 This application works well on localhost, but if we want to deploy it, we need to change the channel layer from In-memory to Redis, as suggested by the [documentation](https://channels.readthedocs.io/en/stable/topics/channel_layers.html#redis-channel-layer).